Article

 This piece is part of Rebel Well: a Starter Survival Guide to a Trumped America for Teens and Emerging Adults.

 If you are stopped by police or arrested: Don’t run and keep your hands where police can see them.
 Follow the guidelines for dealing with the justice system.
 You can make clear — ideally, calmly — that you are protected in your right to peacefully protest by the First Amendment and ask if you are free to leave.
-If they say you can, quietly walk away; the ACLU’s protest guide has full details.
+If they say you can, quietly walk away; the ACLU’s protest guide external link, opens in a new tabhas full details.

 It is necessary to remember, as we think critically about domination, that we all have the capacity to act in ways that oppress, dominate, wound (whether or not that power is institutionalized).
 It is necessary to remember that it is first the potential oppressor within that we must resistthe potential victim within that we must rescueotherwise we cannot hope for an end to domination, for liberation.”― bell hooks, Talking Back: Thinking Feminist, Thinking Black